mmistakes/minimal-mistakes/_drafts/2017-03-01-design-for-change-part2.md

 through peer review, pair programming, the application of programming style guides[^4], etc. Although these disciplines are incredibly useful they are predicated on something I frequently find is missing, a shared understanding of the architecture, it's principles, approaches and tradeoffs.
-All too often this overall view of the system is either jealously guarded by the 'ivory tower' architecture team as if it were some arcane power held over the lowly developers or this overview is fragmeneted and held in the heads of a number of key individuals but never made explicit or coherrent.
+All too often this overall view of the system is either jealously guarded by the 'ivory tower' architecture team (as if it were some arcane power held over the lowly developers) or this overview is fragmented and held in the heads of a number of key individuals but never made explicit or coherrent.

 How often have you been through a code review that focussed on the stylistic patterns to apply to the code rather than a